 There's a host of free software packages out there such as SmartDraw that can help you create a straightforward plan – it's a good idea to upload each storey as a separate image, rather than trying to fit them all into one picture and losing crucial details.

 Unsurprisingly, 73% said homes with overly ambitious price tags were a major turn-off.
 Look at similar properties on the market in your local area and get a number of valuations to help you settle on a realistic price.

 While it goes without saying that house-hunters aren't buying your piles of laundry and discarded takeaway from the night before, a messy home won't help 73% of buyers envisage themselves living there.

-A ten-minute tidy up could lead to whole lot more interest in your listing, or better yet, have a serious overhaul and declutter your home for good.
+A ten-minute tidy-up could lead to a whole lot more interest in your listing, or better yet, have a serious overhaul and declutter your home for good.